 You know the feeling.
 Senses spark.
 Focus narrows.
 Heartbeats quicken.
 Far from our comfort zones, stomachs begin to jump and flutter.

 Perhaps it’s almost time for the big presentation.
 Or, you’re about to walk into an interview.
 Maybe it’s moments from going live on-air—or perhaps your deadline is ‘tick-tocking’ away on the clock.
 The butterflies within you are dancing so fiercely you wonder if others can hear them.

 But embrace these butterflies.

 Consider if each day, all day, life is calm.
 Tranquil.
 No fluctuation of emotion and nothing out-of-the-ordinary to spark the spirit.
 While it may sound Utopian to some, it wouldn’t be ideal in the long-run.

 Because an absence of butterflies says perhaps we’re not challenging ourselves.
 Not pushing our capabilities.
 Not growing.
 And stagnancy in life can be crippling.

-Then jump back into the game and chase some new butterflies.
+Then jump back into the game and attract some new butterflies.

 What weighs on you most?
 Take action on that item.
 Set a timer for 20 minutes.
 Focus.
 Dig in.
 Just 20 minutes a day.
 As you proceed you’ll notice the weight of burdens lift, transforming into light, fluttering butterflies.
 When it’s time for your next 20-minute session (which likely will extend once you’re grooved in), the weight won’t be heavy.
-Rather, pride and the thrill of accomplishment will ignite within you.
+Rather, pride and the thrill of accomplishment and productivity will ignite within.